The-Singularity-Research/quantum-fourier-transform/README.md

 ## Quantum Fourier Transform in Qiskit

-The basic Qiskit Code to generate a Quantum Fourier Transfor on four qubits is:
+The basic Qiskit Code to generate a Quantum Fourier Transform on four qubits is:

 ```python
 from qiskit import *